 - Stock market risk, which is the chance that stock prices overall will decline.
-Stock markets tend to move in cycles, with periods of rising prices and periods of falling prices. - Investment style risk, which is the chance that returns from large-capitalization growth stocks will trail returns from the overall stock market.
-Large-cap growth stocks tend to go through cycles of doing better-or worse-than other segments of the stock market or the stock market in general.
-These periods have, in the past, lasted for as long as several years. - Asset concentration risk, which is the chance that, because the Portfolio tends to invest a high percentage of assets in its ten largest holdings, the Portfolio's performance may be hurt disproportionately by the poor performance of relatively few stocks. - Nondiversification risk, which is the chance that the Portfolio's performance may be hurt disproportionately by the poor performance of relatively few stocks or even a single stock.
-The Portfolio is considered nondiversified, which means that it may invest a greater percentage of its assets in the securities of particular issuers as compared with diversified mutual funds. - Manager risk, which is the chance that poor security selection will cause the Portfolio to underperform relevant benchmarks or other funds with a similar investment objective.
-In addition, significant investment in the information technology sector subjects the Portfolio to proportionately higher exposure to the risks of this sector.
+Stock markets tend to move in cycles, with periods of rising prices and periods of falling prices. - Investment style risk, which is the chance that returns from mid- and large-capitalization dividend-paying value stocks will trail returns from the overall stock market.
+Mid- and large-cap stocks each tend to go through cycles of doing better-or worse-than other segments of the stock market or the stock market in general.
+These periods have, in the past, lasted for as long as several years.
+Historically, mid-cap stocks have been more volatile in price than large-cap stocks.
+The stock prices of mid-size companies tend to experience greater volatility because, among other things, these companies tend to be more sensitive to changing economic conditions. - Manager risk, which is the chance that poor security selection will cause the Portfolio to underperform relevant benchmarks or other funds with a similar investment objective.